-Inheritance tax, civic duty initiatives headed for defeat as Swiss polls close
+Swiss voters massively reject inheritance tax, civic duty proposals

 How Swiss inheritance taxes compare internationally

+For their part, backers of the initiative admitted the outcome wasn’t a surprise.
+In a statement on Sunday, JUSO claimed that the big-budget opposition campaign had used “smear” tactics to turn attention away from the substance of the proposal, including the climate issue.
+JUSO president Mirjam Hostetmann previously criticised media appearances by wealthy individuals, threatening to move abroad to avoid the tax, as “a campaign of fear”.

+Cédric Wermuth, co-president of the Social Democrats, told SRF that “good ideas take time”, and that combating inequality remains a topic of concern for the population amid rising costs for things like healthcare insurance.
+This particular way of going about it was not popular, but “we’ll come up with a better one”, he said.

-It isn’t the first time in recent years that Swiss voters have had a say on taxing the rich.
-Amid debates about rising inequality, a 2021 initiative to tax capital gains and a previous attempt in 2015 to introduce a national inheritance tax also failed – again, largely because of fears about job losses and disruption to business.
-Both initiatives were also brought by the Young Socialists.
+Indeed, Sunday’s vote wasn’t the first time in recent years that Swiss voters have had a say on taxing the rich.
+A 2021 initiative to tax capital gains and a previous attempt in 2015 to introduce a national inheritance tax also failed – again, largely because of fears about job losses and disruptions to business.

 Popular Stories